 Welcome to the California Trade Report, Beacon Economics’ monthly analysis of California’s international trade activity.
 This report analyzes data released by the U.S. Census Bureau’s Foreign Trade Division and pinpoints important trends in the state’s import/export industry, identifying potential effects on the state’s economy.
 The report is only a sampling of the kind of economic research and data analysis available from Beacon Economics.

-December 4, 2013 - California’s exporters turned in their best performance of the year in October, according to a Beacon Economics’ analysis of foreign trade data released this morning by the U.S. Commerce Department.
+April 4, 2017 - California’s merchandise export trade had an exceptionally strong showing in February, although merchandise imports pulled back in the latest numbers, according to a Beacon Economics’ analysis of U.S. trade statistics released this morning by the U.S. Census Bureau.

 A Closer Look At The Numbers